Secured debt is backed by an asset that can be seized if you default on payments, while unsecured debt is backed only by your name and credit profile.

 If you have multiple debts, it’s helpful to have a plan for paying them off.
 The best decision for you might depend on the type of loan and interest rate.
 Your financial situation could also play into your decision.

 If you’re in a tight spot financially, you may want to first pay the debts that have an asset attached to them, such as your mortgage or auto loan.
 Keeping current on those payments can help you avoid losing your home or car.

 Missing payments on unsecured debts could hurt your credit, but there’s no immediate risk of losing any assets.
-If you’re concerned about staying on top of secured and unsecured debt, remember that your lenders may have options to help.
+If you’re concerned about staying on top of your debt, remember that your lenders and issuers may have options to help.

 For example, you may be able to get a temporary forbearance on mortgage payments, put your federal student loans into deferment or forbearance or apply for a hardship program with your credit card company.
 These can all be useful in managing secured and unsecured debts while keeping your credit intact as much as possible.